Minimize Water Damage to Your Home

 - Garbage Bags

-- Duct Tape (or other type)
+- Duct Tape (or another type)

 - Doe (1 cup warm water 4 cups flour.
-Heat for a few minutes so still tacky, yet stiff on outside.
+Heat for a few minutes so still tacky, yet stiff on the outside.
 Use to form over leak areas)

-in our region.
 Contact us for help with your roof leak.